• Home

 Settlement Charges

 Our usual closing fee charged to buyers or borrowers is $350.00 to $450.00 ($400.00 to $500.00 for refinancing) and $350.00 to $450.00 to sellers.
-We charge a fee of $75.00 to secure the release of each deed of trust or judgment lien on the property, or refer the monitoring of each release to reQuire, a firm which specializes in tracking releases: reQuire's fee per release is $35.00.
+We charge a fee of $75.00 to secure the release of each deed of trust or judgment lien on the property.
 Our affiliated law firm, LLOYD MARTIN PLC will prepare a deed for a seller for a fee of $150.00.
 If you compare these prices to those of our competitors, be sure to compare all charges - not just the "closing fee."

 Many of our competitors have hidden costs, such as mark-ups in courier fees.
-Also, we do not charge extra for preparation and filing of the IRS Form 1099-B or Virginia taxation forms for sellers and we will prepare powers of attorney for any party to a transaction we close without charge.
+Also, we do not charge extra for preparation and filing of the IRS Form 1099-B or Virginia taxation, seller forms and we will prepare powers of attorney for any party to a transaction we close without charge.

 Additional Expenses